Christina5P/Penalty-kicks/README.md

 ![image](https://github.com/Christina5P/Penalty-kicks/assets/160019695/6bca34d3-0789-4bea-876b-78ee2d19bd68)

-You connect the app to your repository in GitHub with the same name I choose to make a manual deployment, so I can see that everything goes ok and have control of my first project.
+You connect the app to your repository in GitHub with the same name I chose to make a manual deployment, so I can see that everything goes ok and have control of my first project.

 ![image](https://github.com/Christina5P/Penalty-kicks/assets/160019695/ac27a44c-d540-41ba-abfc-74c7ab49a862)